 Clip2net is a must-have tool.
 It allows you to easily and quickly capture images, it stores and can even share screenshots.
 Use it even when taking Skype calls.
 It has a simple image editor that lets you include a message on the images.

 This app is lightweight and very responsive.
 It has a small interface, but in that tiny area, it is a screenshot capturing workhorse.
 The FastStone tool can take screenshots of regions, multi-level menus, and multiple windows.
-It can be configured to automatically send the screenshots by email, upload them to an FTP server or embed the images on power point presentation.
-It’s also a flexible tool as it includes a basic screencasting tool which supports audio input.
+It can be configured to automatically send the screenshots by email, upload them to an FTP server or embed the images on PowerPoint presentation.
+It's also a flexible tool as it includes a basic screencasting tool that supports audio input.
 You can also take bulk screenshots using the app because it can be automated to take images through the preset option settings.
 It also has a color picker for color sampling.

 Jing is the sister of Snagit, another screenshot capturing tool.
 They are both products of the TechSmith software company.
 It's the best pick for most screenshot fans as it permits them to take and share screenshots quickly.
 Set your Jing app to upload your screenshot images and video screen capture to your YouTube account or Flickr automatically.
 It takes a matter of seconds.
 Jing has basic annotation capabilities, but what makes it enjoyable is its quick image sharing capabilities.